Meet the 2012-2013 NSP Safety Team

 In 2008, the National Ski Patrol resurrected its Safety Team.
 The team worked to promote a variety of safety messages at ski resorts, and position the NSP as the leading authority on skiing and snowboarding safety.
 The tips went beyond the standards, like wearing a helmet and observing Your Responsibility Code, and got into things like nutrition, hydration, basic backcountry safety, and terrain park safety.

-We would like to welcome the new members of the NSP Safety Team, Mike Husar, Brett Henyon, Shauna Bocksch, Patrick Cruver, and Sal Mascarenas, as well as returning members Mike Petrozzi, Lonny Whitcomb, and Ed Strapp.
+We would like to welcome the newest member of the NSP Safety Team, Jason Tamulen, as well as returning members Mike Husar, Brett Henyon, Shauna Bocksch, Patrick Cruver, and Sal Mascarenas, .
 Read more about the Safety Team members below.

-"We are excited to welcome the new members to the NSP Safety Team," said NSP Executive Director Tim White.
+"We are excited to welcome the new members to the NSP Safety Team," said NSP Managing Director Darcy Hanley.
 "With their background and extensive experience, it is a great opportunity to take the Safety Team's messaging and impact to the next level."

 NSP Safety Team Vision Statement